linstantnoodles/python-basics/chapter_12.md

 # Classes

-Python lets you construct your own custom objects as well.
+Python lets you construct your own custom objects as well using classes.

 ```python